Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Closing party

-We close the second edition of the Uncover festival in the only way possible: with dancing, good energy, and music to celebrate.
-DJ set to be announced.
+We closed the second edition of the Uncover festival in the only way possible: with dancing, good energy, and a DJ set by Zorotraste.
+Until midnight, entry is free for Uncover ticket holders.
+After that time, it will cost 1 euro.

 March 15